home-assistant/home-assistant.io/source/_integrations/motionblinds_ble.markdown

 - **Roller blind**: has the ability to change position and speed.
 - **Honeycomb blind**: has the ability to change position and speed.
 - **Roman blind**: has the ability to change position and speed.
-- **Venetian blind**: has the ability to change position, tilt and speed.
+- **Venetian blind**: has the ability to change position, tilt, and speed.
 - **Venetian blind (tilt-only)**: has the ability to change tilt and speed.
-- **Double Roller blind**: has the ability to change position, tilt and speed.
+- **Double Roller blind**: has the ability to change position, tilt, and speed.
 - **Curtain blind**: has the ability to change position.
 May need to be calibrated if the end positions are lost, which can be done by using the open/close cover button or the set cover position slider.
 This will trigger a calibration which will first make the curtain find the end positions after which it will run to the position as indicated by the command that was given.
 - **Vertical blind**: has the ability to change position and tilt.
 May need to be calibrated if the end positions are lost, which has to be done using the Motionblinds BLE mobile app.